goruck/nilm/README.md

 #### Quantization Efficacy

-Layer quantization efficacy metrics for the `transformer kettle` model using mode `w8_a8` are shown below, although as noted above quantizing the transformer model's activations results in very poor model performance.
+Layer quantization efficacy metrics for the `transformer kettle` model using mode `w8_a8` are shown in the table below, although as noted above quantizing the transformer model's activations results in very poor model performance.
 You can see the `RSQRT` operator in particular does not quantize well, these operators are used in the Gaussian error linear activation functions which helps explain the poor performance of the model.
+The other `transformer `appliance models show similar efficacy metrics.

 | layer | op_name            | range       | rmse/scale   | Suspect? |
 | --- | ------------------ | ----------- | ------------ | -------- |